 Do you have lots of data?
 We can clean, process, and analyze or predict various information from the data.
 We have been working on Big Data Analytics for the Missouri Department of Conservation for over 3+ years!

 The Business School at the University of Missouri was impressed with what we could do, which brought them back for more.
 We decided to focus more on the transcripts and audio data combined, we generated our own features as well as state-of-the-art features, and developed a new system.
+This work focuses on determining sentiment from call center audio records, each containing a conversation between a sales representative and a customer.
+The sentiment of an audio record is considered positive if the conversation ended with an appointment and is negative otherwise.
+In this project, we developed a data processing and maching learning pipeline.

 Measure Square, Inc. in Pasadena, CA had a massive dataset of floor plans for buildings, houses, and various structures.
 They were calculating the results by hand and wanted a way to automatically calculate different features using image processing techniques.
 They came to us and we decided we could develop the algorithms.
 We started out implementing image processing techniques but quickly went to machine learning.
 There we develop various algorithms and generated the results they were after.